bnb-chain/BEPs/BEP3.md

 For these tokens, the best way to use Binance Chain is to spread the tokens on multiple chains.
 One can issue or peg part of total token supply on Binance Chain to enjoy the speed, fast finality and powerful exchange, meanwhile keep other benefit and necessity on other chains.
 Many new requirements are imposed for such model:

-1. there should be easy way for users to swap unidirectionally or bidirectionally between Binance Chain and the other chain, better in a trustless way;
+1. there should be an easy way for users to swap unidirectionally or bidirectionally between Binance Chain and the other chain, better in a trustless way;
 2. there should be restrictions and/or transparency to ensure the total supply of tokens remained the same, and no one, even the issuer cannot freely change the circulation at will;
-3. there should be easy way to calculate how many tokens are in circulation on each chain of both sides.
+3. there should be an easy way to calculate how many tokens are in circulation on each chain of both sides.

 Here new transaction and logics are required on Binance Chain, as it doesn’t support Smart Contract.
 Also a standard infrastructure and procedure should be proposed and used as best practice for such inter-chain communications.